RjAbaya/biketrails/README.md

 # Louisville Bike Trails
-This is an individual current project to be submit on Code Louisville.
+This is an individual current project that I am working that we need to submit in our school.
 The website project is about different mountain bike trails here in Louisville.
 The technologies that I used are the ff.